-Reports of mortality and serious injury relative to PBR as well as total human impacts are contained in records maintained by the New England Aquarium and the NMFS Northeast and Southeast Regional Offices (Table 1).
-From 2011 through 2015, 24 records of mortality or serious injury (including records from both U.S. and Canadian waters, pro-rated to 22.75 using serious injury guidelines) involved entanglement or fishery interactions.
-For this time frame, the average reported mortality and serious injury to right whales due to fishery entanglement was 4.55 whales per year.
+Not all mortalities are detected, but reports of known mortality and serious injury relative to PBR as well as total human impacts are contained in records maintained by the New England Aquarium and the NMFS Greater Atlantic and Southeast Regional Offices (Table 1).
+From 2012 through 2016, 28 of those examined records of mortality or serious injury (including records from both U.S. and Canadian waters, pro-rated to 26 using serious injury guidelines) involved entanglement or fishery interactions.
+For this time frame, the average reported mortality and serious injury to right whales due to fishery entanglement was 5.15 whales per year.
 Information from an entanglement event often does not include the detail necessary to assign the entanglements to a particular fishery or location.

 Although disentanglement is often unsuccessful or not possible for many cases, there are several documented cases of entanglements for which the intervention of disentanglement teams averted a likely serious-injury determination.
-Five serious injuries were prevented by intervention during 2011-2015 (Henry et al. 2017).
+Five serious injuries were prevented by intervention during 2012-2016 (Henry et al. in press).
 Sometimes, even with disentanglement, an animal may die of injuries sustained from fishing gear.
 A female yearling right whale, #3107, was first sighted with gear wrapping its caudal peduncle on 6 July 2002 near Briar Island, Nova Scotia.
 Although the gear was removed on 1 September by the New England Aquarium disentanglement team, and the animal seen alive during an aerial survey on 1 October, its carcass washed ashore at Nantucket on 12 October 2002 with deep entanglement injuries on the caudal peduncle.
 Additionally, but infrequently, a whale listed as seriously injured becomes gear-free without a disentanglement effort and is seen later in reasonable health.
 Such was the case for whale #1980, listed as a serious injury in 2008 but seen gear-free and apparently healthy in 2011.

-The only bycatch of a right whale observed by the Northeast Fisheries Observer Program was in the pelagic drift gillnet fishery in 1993.
+Incidents of entanglements in waters of Atlantic Canada and the U.S. east coast were summarized by Read (1994) and Johnson et al. (2005).
+Despite the long history of known fishing interactions, the only bycatch of a right whale observed by the Northeast Fisheries Observer Program was in the pelagic drift gillnet fishery in 1993.
 No mortalities or serious injuries have been documented by fisheries observers in any of the other fisheries monitored by NMFS.